-If NTP time synchronization is not configured, each of the appliances in the TOE keeps its own time.
+Each of the appliances in the TOE keeps its own time.
 The administrator can review audit records in the order in which they were received by the SmartCenter Server, with an indication of the originating component and the local time stamp.
 In addition, log files from each appliance are periodically forwarded to the SmartCenter Server, and can be reviewed individually.